ReactLibraries/next-ssr/README.md

 ## overview

 Library for easy SSR of data obtained from asynchronous in Next.js.
+SSR can be performed from PagesRouter and AppRouter's ClientComponents.

 Very easy, You do not need the following.
  ~~`getServerSideProps`~~ , ~~`getInitialProps`~~ , ~~`React Server Components`~~ , ~~`appDir`~~.